 The coding tool related to this appraisal is included in Appendix 2d.
-This tool was developed for the "assessment of risks of bias" coding included in Sims et al. (2021a) and is appropriate for the present review.
-This tool examines studies based on the following criteria:
+This tool was developed from the "assessment of risks of bias" coding included in Sims et al. (2021a) which is generally appropriate for the present review, with some amendments as justified below:

-- 1. Is any outcome data missing for any reason by allocated group (attrition)? (% missing for intervention group; % missing for control group; Not reported) - 2.
-What percentage completed the intervention (non-compliance)? (% attendance; Not reported) - 3.
+- Is any outcome data missing for any reason by allocated group (attrition)?
+(Meets WWC Conservative Threshold, Meets WWC Liberal Threshold, Does not meet WWC Liberal Threshold, Extremely high [beyond WWC scale >58%], Not reported) [Justification: WWC thresholds take account of both overall and differential attrition in one scale and, hence, judged to be more appropriate] - 2.
+Is compliance evaluated and reported?
+(Quantitative evidence reported, Only qualitative evidence reported, Not reported) [Justification: % attendance inappropriate metric for classroom interventions, very few studies report and compliance evidence] - 3.
 Was the analysis pre-specified?
+(1; Not reported) [Justification: Assume not pre-specified if not reported or cited in publication.
+Very few studies report pre-specified design & methods]

-(0/1; Not reported) - 4.
-Was the experiment analysed at the same level as it was randomised?
+- 4. Was the experiment analysed at the same level as it was randomised?
 (0/1; Not reported) - 5.
 What was the number of units randomised?
 (Sample size)

-As we include QEDs (of both 'high' and 'lower' quality) our tool also codes for baseline equivalence: Are members of the treatment group the same as members of the comparison group before the study began?
+As we include QEDs (of both 'high' and 'lower' quality) our tool also codes QED studies (of medium or higher relevance) for baseline equivalence: Are members of the treatment group the same as members of the comparison group before the study began?
 (0/1; Not reported).